 The Life Insurance Industry and Systemic Risk: A Bond Market Perspective

 The 2008 financial crisis brought a focus on the potential for a large insurance firm to contribute to systemic risk.
-Among the concerns raised was that a negative shock to insurers could lead to a ‘fire sale’ of corporate bonds, a market where insurers are among the largest participants.
-This paper discusses the existing evidence on life insurance firms and systemic risk, with a focus on the investment grade corporate bond market.
+Among the concerns raised was that a negative shock to insurers could lead to a fire sale of corporate bonds, a market where insurers are among the largest participants.
+This manuscript discusses the existing evidence on life insurance firms and systemic risk, with a focus on the investment-grade corporate bond market.
 We provide some tentative evidence that life insurers tend to absorb liquidity risk by purchasing bonds when the bonds are less liquid than average.
-However, we do not find evidence that insurers increased bond purchases specifically during the financial crisis leaving open the question of whether insurers would play a stabilizing role in a future crisis.
+However, we do not find evidence that insurers increased bond purchases specifically during the financial crisis, leaving open the question of whether insurers would play a stabilizing role in a future crisis.

 Suggested Citation: Suggested Citation